Saquib764/node-runnr/README.md

 To execute job at every 5 min, time string would be just `5:0`, and just `5` for every 5 sec and so on.

 ### Creating Jobs.
-`node-runner` exposes four functions to create a job.
+`node-runnr` exposes four functions to create a job.
 All functions returns the name of job created.

 1. Creating an Interval job: